Genivia/ugrep/README.md

                   Force output to be line buffered instead of block buffered.

            --lines
-                  Apply Boolean queries to match lines, the opposite of --files.
-                  This is the default Boolean mode to match specific lines.
+                  Boolean line matching mode for option --bool, the default mode.

            -M MAGIC, --file-magic=MAGIC
                   Only files matching the signature pattern MAGIC are searched.
 The